anche-raja/AWS_Gen_AI_Dev_Prof_Certificate/docs/README.md

 - bedrock:InvokeModel on the async-invoke resource:
   - Resource (scoped): `arn:aws:bedrock:<region>:<account_id>:async-invoke/<model_id>`
   - If you don’t know the model at deploy time, use `async-invoke/*` (broader).
+ - For streaming text, also include `bedrock:InvokeModelWithResponseStream` on the same resource.

 > ⚠️ Common error and fix:
 - Error: “is not authorized to perform: bedrock:InvokeModel on resource: arn:aws:bedrock:<region>:<account_id>:async-invoke/*”